Dan Thomas Edwards

 Dan Thomas Edwards is a retired diocesan bishop of the Episcopal Diocese of Nevada.

 Biography

-Edwards grew up in Texas and practiced law in Colorado and Idaho.
+Edwards grew up in Texas and graduated with a Doctor of Law from the University of Texas at Austin in 1975.
+He then practiced law in Colorado and Idaho.
 He served as regional director of a Migrant Law program and later became statewide director of a Native American Law program.
+He also studied at the General Theological Seminary graduating with a Master of Divinity in 1991.
+He was ordained deacon in 1990 and priest in 1991.
+His first post after ordination was as curate at Christ Church in Williamsport, Pennsylvania, where he served from 1990 until 1994.
+Edwards also served as rector of St Francis' Church in Macon, Georgia, between 1994 and 2007 and dean of the region's convocation of congregations.

+In 2017, he was reported to canon Alicia Schuster-Weltner at the Diocese of Atlanta for abuse of a parishioner from the years 1998-2007.
+Rather than investigate, the diocese chose to ignore the victim, so she had to go public with her claims.
+In 2022, Anglican Watch posted an article with details about the alleged abuse.

-Prior to his election on October 12, 2007, Edwards served as rector of St Francis' Church in Macon, Georgia and dean of the region's convocation of congregations.
-He was consecrated bishop on January 5, 2008, by is predecessor and now Presiding Bishop Katharine Jefferts Schori.
+Edwards was elected on October 12, 2007, and was consecrated bishop on January 5, 2008, by his predecessor and Presiding Bishop Katharine Jefferts Schori.